GabiGrin/angular-validation-messages/goals.md

 --Next:

--Decide, and switch to a more isolated module name -Rename directive names
+-V Decide, and switch to a more isolated module name -V Rename directive names
 -Upload demo page to github.io
 -Work on readme, add specs
 -Use JSHint + JSLint